espnet/espnet/egs2/TEMPLATE/spk1/README.md

 Calculates speaker similarity scores for an evaluation protocol (i.e., a set of trials).
 One scalar score is calcuated for each trial.

-This stage includes score normalization if set with `--score_normtrue`.
+This stage includes score normalization if set with `--score_norm=true`.
 This stage includes score normalization if set with `--qmf_func=true`.

 ### 8. Metric calculation